Ensembl/plant-scripts/pangenes/README.md

     TR3	890	gene:ONIVA01G42530.cdna.fna	615	2	69	87.4	1:35899105-35900529(+)

 The column 'matches' indicates how many individual alignments support the assignment of the input sequence to the same cluster, which in the last example is 2.
-Note than potentially a sequence could match more than one cluster.
+Note that potentially a sequence could match more than one cluster.

 Before you run this script it might be handy to add genomic coordinates to the headers of the input